Isaac5886/Cardiovascular-Disease-Risk-Prediction-/README.md

 # 📊 Dataset Overview

-Sure!
-Here’s an updated version including the 13 features and ~7000 users:

----

-Dataset Overview

 This dataset, sourced from *Kaggle* on [Kaggle](https://www.kaggle.com/datasets/thedevastator/exploring-risk-factors-for-cardiovascular-diseas), contains health information for approximately *7,000 users*.
 It includes *13 features* plus the target variable (`cardio`), which indicates the presence or absence of cardiovascular disease.
 The features represent demographic, clinical, and lifestyle factors relevant to predicting cardiovascular risk.

 ---